Switching and price comparison - energy services and products

 Energy services are not always straightforward.
 Consider the following points:

-• not all energy providers and services are compared by each service.
-You may not be provided with the ‘best’ or ‘cheapest’ offer available on the market
+• Not all energy retailers are compared by each service.
+Consumers may not be provided with the ‘best’ or ‘cheapest’ offer available on the market.

-• not all services will quote the same price for the same deal or offer.
-This is because they may have been provided different quotes by energy providers
+• Not all services will quote the same price for the same deal or offer.
+This is because they may have been provided different quotes by energy retailers.

-• often, switching sites do not explain the terms and conditions associated with moving to a new contract.
-You may find that you are charged a cancellation fee, or do not make the savings you anticipate because you haven’t adhered to terms and conditions of the new contract.
-Paying on time is a common condition of energy contracts
+• Often, switching sites do not explain the terms and conditions associated with moving to a new contract.
+Consumers may find that they are charged a cancellation fee, or do not make the savings they anticipate because they haven’t adhered to terms and conditions of the new contract.
+Paying on time is a common condition of energy contracts.

-• consider the complexity of the products being compared.
-Some energy services have complicated contractual terms.
-Research all available offers thoroughly
+• Consider the complexity of the products being compared.
+Some energy retailers have complicated contractual terms.
+Research all available offers thoroughly.